FOOD ADDICTION PROGRAM

 At Realization Center, men and women who suffer from food addiction are introduced to an evidence-based recovery program that works.
 Prompted by a growing awareness of the extent and severity of the food addiction issue and the lack of effective treatment, we made a decision to become a significant force in the solution to this problem.
 Drawing from our lengthy and successful experience in addiction treatment, we determined to develop the finest, most effective program possible for the treatment of binge eating, bulimia and anorexia.

 Because each person is a unique individual, a comprehensive treatment plan is designed to meet his or her specific needs.
-Each client is involved in a process of recovery which addresses the physical consequences, emotional pain and conflicts and feelings of spiritual emptiness that accompany the disease of food addiction.
-This process guides the client in recognizing, admitting and accepting the reality of their food addiction.
+Each client is involved in a process of recovery which addresses the physical consequences, emotional pain and feelings of spiritual emptiness that accompany the disease of food addiction.
+This process guides the client in recognizing, admitting and accepting the reality of his/her food addiction.

 Since Realization Center recognizes that food addiction is a biological, psychological and social illness, we understand that the addiction model of treatment is the successful approach.
 Addressing biology first, Realization Center introduces its’ prescribed food plan, TRUE RECOVERY FROM FOOD ADDICTION, which excludes those foods that trigger the disease cycle.
 We believe that food recovery is the basis of all recovery.
 Additionally, behavior changes in the areas of eating are recommended to enhance recovery.